sequelize/pr-auto-update-and-handle-conflicts/README.md

-# PR auto-update and conflict notify
+# PR auto-update and conflict handling

 This action is used to automatically update a PR with the latest changes from the base branch and label or draft it PR if there are any conflicts.